-ADL requires that you have at least two No Place for Hate coordinators, one administrator, one additional school staff member, two family members and several students on your No Place for Hate committee.
-In addition, ADL recommends having a student to adult ratio of at least 2:1.
+ADL recommends that you have at least two No Place for Hate coordinators, one administrator, one additional school staff member, one family members and several students on your No Place for Hate committee.
 The ideal range for committee size is between 15-25 members, but you may choose to have more if you have specific ways to actively engage members.

-Begin by sending out information through several mediums (email, social media, website announcements, virtual classroom postings, etc.) about No Place for Hate in the communications you send to families and students at the beginning of the school year, including clear expectations for participation.
+Begin by sending out information in several ways (regular mail, email, social media, website announcements, virtual classroom postings, etc.) about No Place for Hate in the communications you send to families and students at the beginning of the school year, including clear expectations for participation.
 Have a dedicated way for students and family members to express interest in joining the committee (e.g., Google form, email reply, etc.).
 Make your committee member selections based on the list of volunteers.
-Establish a committee membership agreement; it is essential to provide clarity about the time commitment and communication expectations involved with participation.
+Establish a committee membership agreement; it is essential to provide clarity about the time commitment, the goals and role the committee, and communication expectations involved with participation.